smatechnologies/opcon-docs/versioned_docs/version-21.0/Files/UI/Enterprise-Manager/Working-with-Solution-Manager.md

 :::

 :::note
 For you to view licensed modules or features, you must have all of the appropriate privileges.
-For additional information, refer to [Working with Self Service](../Solution-Manager/Working-with-Self-Service.md) and [Working with Vision](../Solution-Manager/Working-with-Vision.md) in the **Solution Manager** online help.
+For additional information, refer to [Managing Self Service](../Solution-Manager/Managing-Self-Service.md) and [Working with Vision](../Solution-Manager/Working-with-Vision.md) in the **Solution Manager** online help.
 :::

 Click on any **Solution Manager** function item in the graphic to learn more about that item.